wavemaker/docs/learn/app-development/app-security/xss-prevention.md

 From [WaveMaker 10.13.0](/learn/wavemaker-release-notes/v10-13-0), Data Table columns render plain text to prevent XSS attacks.
 Before this change, the content was rendering HTML format.
 :::

-Considering a scenario of Datatable with employee details and their status, the **status** column uses HTML (Hypertext Markup Language), which includes all the formatting and styles, posing a potential XSS attack threat.
-Therefore, the **status** column data is sanitized; as a result, it renders plain text (see the image below).
+In the following example, Datatable contains employee details and their current status.
+The **status** column uses HTML with inline styles, posing a potential XSS attack threat.

+WaveMaker sanitizes the Datatable widget, and when HTML is found in any column, it renders plain text as a result (see the image below).

 [![](/learn/assets/xss_datatable1.png)](/learn/assets/xss_datatable1.png)

 ### Rendering HTML in Data Table

-WaveMaker applies sanitization to the Label widget, making it safe to render HTML.
-Hence, we suggest using the Label widget for the **status** column.
+In order to render HTML content in Datatable, we recommend configuring the Label widget for the **status** column, making it safe to render HTML.

 ### How-to Steps